Would GM have done better in the 1960s and 1970s under Alfred Sloan?

 1964 Buick Skylark

 You could still see echoes of the past in how GM differentiated its first A-body mid-sized cars.
-The 1964 Chevrolet Chevelle was the shortest of the bunch at 194 inches in length.
-The Pontiac Tempest, Oldsmobile F-85 and Buick Special were all roughly nine inches longer — which equated with their somewhat higher list prices.
+The 1964 Chevrolet Chevelle was the shortest at 194 inches in length.
+The Pontiac Tempest, Oldsmobile F-85 and Buick Special were all roughly nine inches longer.
+This equated with their somewhat higher list prices.

-This arguably posed three problems.
-First, although each A-body entry offered fully unique sheetmetal, you didn’t get more interior room as you moved up the price ladder — as occurred with GM’s big cars.
-That was because all A-body models had the same wheelbase (except for the wagons, where the Oldsmobile and Buick offered high-end models with a stretched wheelbase and taller greenhouse).
+This posed three problems.
+First, although each A-body entry had unique sheetmetal, unlike with GM’s big cars you didn’t get extra interior room as you moved up the price ladder.
+That was because all A-body models had the same wheelbase.
+A lone except was the wagons, where high-end Oldsmobile and Buick models had a longer wheelbase and taller greenhouse.

 Also see ‘1965-68 GM big cars: The end of different strokes’

-The second problem, as Geeber noted, was that “one could buy a Buick Special that was smaller and cheaper than a Chevrolet Impala (after decades of GM hammering home that increased size and price equated to increased prestige).”
+The second problem, as Geeber noted, was that “one could buy a Buick Special that was smaller and cheaper than a Chevrolet Impala.”
+This was “after decades of GM hammering home that increased size and price equated to increased prestige.”

-The graph below shows how the list prices of all four of GM’s mid-sized cars significantly overlapped with those of the full-sized Chevrolet.
-This stood in contrast to GM’s big cars, where Pontiac, Oldsmobile and Buick had more substantial price differences with Chevrolet.
+The graph below shows how the list prices of all four of GM’s mid-sized cars overlapped with those of the full-sized Chevrolet.
+This stood in contrast to GM’s big cars, where Pontiac, Oldsmobile and Buick had greater price differences with Chevrolet.

 1964-70 GM hierarchy of brands

-GM’s pricing hierarchy became even more confusing in the mid-70s, when Buick and Oldsmobile’s top-end mid-sized personal coupes were priced lower than their corporate siblings, the Chevrolet Monte Carlo and Pontiac Grand Prix.
+GM’s pricing hierarchy became even more confusing in the mid-70s.
+This was when Buick and Oldsmobile’s top-end, mid-sized personal coupes were priced lower than their corporate siblings, the Chevrolet Monte Carlo and Pontiac Grand Prix.
 And as we have discussed here, by the end of the 1970s the price points for these halo models became strikingly similar.
-Why then the need for four entries, particularly as the personal coupe market declined?
+Why then the need for four entries, particularly as the personal-coupe market declined?

 Would Sloanism have better differentiated brands?